erancha/RENTracker/readme.md

 - Frontend communicates with backend through API Gateway over both REST APIs and WebSocket connections
 - All requests (REST and WebSocket) are processed by Lambda functions
 - Data is persisted in S3 and DynamoDB with ElastiCache Redis for improved read performance
 - SQS queues handle WebSocket notifications asynchronously, allowing Lambda functions in private subnets to process data requests immediately without waiting for notification delivery.
+In addition, the lambda function processing the queue is also responsible to send emails via SES, to publish to EventBridge, and to handle CloudFront cache invalidation when needed.

 ## Non-functional attributes